stephengold/Minie/README.md

   and also for many helpful insights
 + Jules (aka "dokthar") for creating the soft-body fork of jMonkeyEngine from which Minie's soft-body support is derived
++ Khaled Mamou for creating and licensing the [V-HACD Library][vhacd] for decomposing meshes into convex hulls.
++ Riccardo Balbo (aka "riccardo") for creating and licensing the [V-HACD Java Bindings Project][vhacdBindings].
 + Paul Speed, for helpful insights
 + "oxplay2", for reporting a `PhysicsRigidBody` bug and helping me pin it down.
 + [Nathan Vegdahl][vegdahl], for creating the Puppet model (used in